 15.1.
 The term of this Agreement commences on the earlier of (i) the Activation Date (as defined in Section 16) and (ii) the date of the first invoice for Fees issued by the SaaS Provider.
-This agreement will not terminate unless (i) the Customer provides the SaaS Provider with 60 days’ notice of termination; or (ii) the Customer fails to comply with the provisions of this Agreement; or (ii) the SaaS Provider is unable to fulfill its obligations pursuant to the terms of this Agreement; or the SaaS Provider believes that the Software as a Service may become the subject of an infringement or misappropriation claim.
+This agreement will not terminate unless (i) no earlier than 60 days after the commencement of the initial term of this Agreement, the Customer provides the SaaS Provider with 30 days’ notice of termination; or (ii) the Customer fails to comply with the provisions of this Agreement; or (ii) the SaaS Provider is unable to fulfill its obligations pursuant to the terms of this Agreement; or the SaaS Provider believes that the Software as a Service may become the subject of an infringement or misappropriation claim.
 Upon the expiration of this Agreement, this Agreement will terminate and the SaaS Provider will terminate Customer’s ability to use the Software as a Service, unless Customer has signed a new agreement by that date.
 Any termination of this Agreement pursuant to this Agreement shall be without prejudice to any other rights or remedies a party may be entitled to hereunder or at law and shall not affect any accrued rights or liabilities of either party nor the coming into or continuance in force of any provision hereof which is expressly or by implication intended to come into or continue in force on or after such termination.
 Upon termination of this Agreement for whatever reason, Customer will immediately deliver up any materials and any confidential and proprietary information which it has no contractual right to retain.

 15.2.
 Should termination result from 60 days’ written notice by the Customer, SaaS Provider will not be obligated to refund any monthly or annual payments or pre-payments made by the Customer.